coresresearch/BatCan/README.md

 # BatCan
 Battery--Cantera: Modeling fundamental physical chemistry in batteries using Cantera.

-This tool allows you to run battery simulations with eaily editable and extensible thermochemistry via [Cantera](cantera.org).
+This tool allows you to run battery simulations with easily editable and extensible thermochemistry via [Cantera](cantera.org).

 1. [Repository Contents](#repository-contents)
 2. [Installation](#installation-instructions)